telerik/fiddler-everywhere-docs/knowledge-base/final-and-non-final-actions.md

 ### Final Actions Only

 When one or more rules include final actions, the execution of the actions immediately stops after the most promoted rule that contains a final action takes place.
 No other demoted rules will be executed after that.
+For example,  **Do Not Show** and **Do Not Decrypt** are final actions.

 ### Mix of Final and Non-Final Actions